cbyrohl/scida/docs/tutorial/observations.md

 ## FITS files

 Observations are often stored in [FITS](https://en.wikipedia.org/wiki/FITS) files.
-Support in scida work-in-progress and requires the [astropy](https://www.astropy.org/) package.
+Support in scida is work-in-progress and requires the [astropy](https://www.astropy.org/) package.

 Here we show use of the SDSS DR16: